kambiz-frounchi/ReadmeGenerator/generated_readme/README.md

 ## Usage

-Please watch the walkthrough video to see an example of how to use this application.
+Please watch [this walkthrough video](https://drive.google.com/file/d/15aodtD5gAWWNhgOcHnl9JZzMrKF8tCIp/view) to see an example of how to use this application.

 ## License
 Licensed under the GNU GPL v3 license.